• Skip to primary navigation

 Kofta curry is a delicious dish of succulent grilled or broiled beef meatballs in a rich, creamy and spicy sauce.
 It is full of fragrant Indian spices and makes a great weeknight dinner.
 This low carb meatball curry is also freezer friendly.
 Great tips for lightening it up also included.

-Celebrate your Indian experience with our popular Easy Biryani and Chicken Korma.
+Celebrate your Indian experience with our popular Chicken Biryani and Chicken Korma.

 Kofta curry served in a cast iron dish with some naan and lemon slices.